JakeWoki/Browser/README.md

 ## Test

-The best way to contribute is to use Fulguris.
+The best way to contribute is to use Magic.
 There is no beta test program yet.
 However releases tend to be published more often on [Slions.net] and it is easy to switch back to an [earlier version] if needed.
-Please report issues on [GitHub](https://github.com/slion/fulguris/issues).
+Please report issues on [GitHub](https://github.com/slion/magic/issues).

 ## Rate

 Give us ⭐⭐⭐⭐⭐ on [Google Play].
-If you don't think it is worth five stars yet then just [open an issue](https://github.com/slion/fulguris/issues) instead.
+If you don't think it is worth five stars yet then just [open an issue](https://github.com/slion/magic/issues) instead.

 ## Engage

-You can engage with us on [our forums], on [GitHub](https://github.com/slion/fulguris/issues), on [Discord] or any other social media you can track us down to.
+You can engage with us on [our forums], on [GitHub](https://github.com/slion/magic/issues), on [Discord] or any other social media you can track us down to.

 ## Translate

-Please go ahead and translate on [CrowdIn](https://crowdin.com/project/fulguris-web-browser).
+Please go ahead and translate on [CrowdIn](https://crowdin.com/project/magic-web-browser).

 ## Code
 Code contributions are of course welcome, both bug fix and features.